ram-sa/fileproperties/README.md

 - Lightweight

-The file signatures are kept in a dictionary, which allows for [very fast value retrieval](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2?view=netframework-4.7.2#remarks).
+The file signatures are kept in a `Dictionary`, which allows for [very fast value retrieval](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2?view=netframework-4.7.2#remarks).
 Besides, all loops are optimized to run only as much as necessary.

 - Usability